 “Greece ETF Needs A Shot Of Confidence… There are problems aplenty for Greek banks, too, and that is problematic for GREK because the ETF allocates nearly 39 percent of its weight to bank stocks… The ratings agency’s standalone viability rating on Greek banks is ‘F.’… “

 On the surface, it looks terrible.
-It reminds me of the time I put leftover Chinese food in the rice cooker (with rice) and my wife thought I had lost it by adding poop.
+It reminds me of the time I put leftover Chinese food in the rice cooker (with rice) and my wife thought I had gone insane by adding poop to rice.
 If you take the time to understand, something that seems terrible can actually be delicious.